stevebillings/a/README.md

 <a name="java"></a>
 ## Java on Spring Boot

-My primary language for professional use for about 15 years was Java, and most of that work has used Spring Boot.
+My primary language for professional use for about 15 years was Java, and most of that work also used Spring Boot.

-Most of the code I worked on while at Synopsys was written in Java on Spring Boot, and much of it is open source in github.
+Most of the code I worked on while at Synopsys (now Black Duck Software) was written in Java on Spring Boot, and much of it is open source in github.
 Here are some examples of that work.

 ### New code